-Regarding the activities which mine information out of the tax register, this information will be compiled by using the total population of the Large Companies which file the monthly VAT declaration (LC VAT).
+Regarding the activities which mine information out of the tax register, this information will be compiled by cut-off sampling, covering 80% of the turnover of each section.

-5. Formulation of the Indices
+5 Formulation of the Indices

 The Business Turnover Index (BTI) is a value index, that is, it measures the joint performance of the quantities, qualities and prices.